 Do you alter or enhance cards by mail?

-I will but ask you to pay for even a small sketch.
-Pieces that are more complex cost more, depending on what you request.
+Generally speaking: I will do alters and sketches.
+I will ask you to pay for even a small sketch.
+Pieces that are more complex cost more, depending on what you ask for.
+I will post more examples below as I can, but this will give you a rough idea of where to start.

 Occasionally I am asked to sketch on blank-front cards, APs, or index cards.
 These are commissions like any other, and will be charged for accordingly.